March Madness memories: Arizona Wildcats won it all, dominated a semifinal contest on this date

 Bibby tacked on 19 points, nine rebounds, four assists and three steals.
 Reserve center Donnell Harris recorded eight points, seven rebounds and no turnovers off the bench.

 In overtime, Arizona’s only points came off 10 free throws.
-Not a single field goal was scored in overtime.
-UA finished the night shooting 34 of 41, while Kentucky was 9 of 17, from the free throw line.
+Not a single field goal was scored in overtime by the Wildcats.
+UA finished the night shooting 34 of 41, while Kentucky was 9 of 17 from the free-throw line.
 Fourteen of Simon’s 30 points were from free throws.
 Ball game.
-Arizona (25-9) won 84-79 and became the first team since Villanova’s 1985 team to win a national title with 25 or fewer wins.
+Arizona (25-9) won 84-79 and became the first team since Villanova in 1985 to win a national title with 25 or fewer wins.

 “Our kids showed their toughness to the very end,” Olson said.
 “What’s most impressive is three No. 1 seeds went down.
 This is one tough group of Cats.”